 Microsoft office roadmaps just aren’t product-friendly 🙅

-A tool like Roadmunk solves many product roadmapping pain points that Excel can’t do much about 🤷.
+A customizable roadmap tool solves many product roadmapping pain points that Excel can’t do much about 🤷.

 Over time, we’ve learned a lot about product managers and their needs when it comes to creating customer-centric roadmaps.
 For example, losing key customer insights that could impact roadmapping decisions.